dwkim78/ASTRiDE/README.md

 |2   | 640.3|   360.9   | 0.06         |  0.60            |
 |3   | 21.6 |   38.8    | 0.18         |  0.52            |

-As you can clearly see, the streak with ID=2 is longer than two others, and also has a smaller shape factor than others.
+As we can clearly see, the streak with ID=2 is longer than two others, and also has a smaller shape factor than others.
 All these variables are accessible using the Streak instance, so you can define your own criteria according to the shapes of streaks that you want to detect.
 You can also set threshold cut for some of these parameters when creating the Streak instance.
 For details, see [this section](#create-streak-instance).

 In the case of the Horsehead Nebular image (right panel), it seems natural that ASTRiDE does not detect any streaks in the image.